Is the pen mightier than the keyboard?

 On average, according to a Ratatype infographic, college students can type around 41 words per minute (wpm), depending on their gender, language and skill level.
 Females, for instance, are on average slower typers than males.
 Comparatively, for an adult aged 18 and older, the average writing speed is only 13 wpm.

-Rivera claims to have suffered from similar poor note-taking habits during his time as a student.
+Rivera said to have suffered from similar poor note-taking habits during his time as a student.
 “I was an undergrad, and I was taking notes in class and I’d get tired.
 My hand would get fatigued.
-I had to learn that be successful as a student, you really have to figure out that it’s not about being smarter, it’s about being efficient.”
+I had to learn that be successful as a student, you really have to figure out that it’s not about being smarter, it’s about beingefficient.”

 “These skills really came in handy when I started utilizing shorthand,” Rivera continued.
 “That’s when I started becoming successful as a student.”